xi-virus/ProjectAirSim/docs/transition_from_airsim.md

 # Transitioning from AirSim

-## Converting an AirSim Unreal environment to AirSim vNext
+## Converting an AirSim Unreal environment to Project AirSim

-To convert an existing AirSim Unreal environment to AirSim vNext, you can perform the following steps:
+To convert an existing AirSim Unreal environment to Project AirSim, you can perform the following steps:

 1. Delete the AirSim plugin folder in `<environment>/Plugins/AirSim`